Dhaka Airport railway station

 Airport railway station or Biman Bandar railway station is a railway station in Dhaka, the capital of Bangladesh.
 Situated opposite to Hazrat Shahjalal International Airport, it can be accessed from the Airport Road.

 Overview

 It is the second stoppage for trains in Dhaka, after the Kamalapur railway station.
-Trains come from India and locally Khulna, Jessore, Noakhali, Sylhet, Rajshahi, Chittagong, Comilla, and many important towns and cities.
-Its rail tracks are Dual gauge which provide both Meter gauge and Broad gauge.
+Trains to and from India and locally Khulna, Jessore, Noakhali, Sylhet, Rajshahi, Chittagong, Comilla, and many important towns and cities stop at the station.
+Its rail tracks are Dual gauge which provide both Metre gauge and Broad gauge.
 Therefore, Broad gauge trains from Rajshahi, Khulna and the Maitree Express can stop at that station easily.
 The station has two platforms.

-In 2014 railways authorities carried out drives to demolish illegally built structures in the parking lot.
+In 2014 railways authorities demolished illegally built structures in the parking lot.